ElenaKirshanova/g6k_hybrid/README.rst

 Building the library
 ====================

 This code has been tested on Ubuntu-\{22,24\}.04 and Windows 11 (via WSL, same distributions) which are the target platform for the code in this repository.
-MacOS is not supported but may work (see :ref:`macos-fix` for details).
+MacOS is not supported but may work (see the instructions at the bottom of the README).

 You will need the `G6K library <https://github.com/fplll/g6k>`_.
 The following prerequisites are required: